 This year, many organizations that have or hope to have contracts (or even subcontracts) with the Department of Defense (DoD) began discussions on the potential implications and changes necessary to pass the upcoming Cybersecurity Maturity Model Certification.
 This regulation aims to reduce risk by requiring more advanced cybersecurity measures.
 The official version will become available in January of 2020, with a grace period until June of 2020 to begin compliance.

-Though not yet finalized, drafts have been published that give a brief idea on what to expect.
+Models have been published that give a brief idea on what to expect.
 For instance, there will be five levels of certification, with level five requiring the most advanced cybersecurity measures.
 Lower risk projects would not require as high a level of certification.
 Additionally, there are 17 domains that will be assessed, including access control, audit and accountability, identification and authentication, incident response, and risk management.

 Organizations will need to carefully evaluate their own policies in order to begin or continue working with the DoD.
 Additional personnel may be required, new tools might become essential, or additional training could be needed in order to pass muster.
 Organizations that do not work with the Department of Defense may also want to pay close attention to the CMMC in 2020, as it may serve as a model for other agencies in the future.